Documenting tasks¶

 ]

-This help text will be displayed alongside the task name in the list of configured tasks when poe
+This help text will be displayed alongside the task name in the list of configured tasks when poe is run without specifying a task.

 $ poe --help